offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 It's the exact same matrix as before, it's just that the symbol instance counts are now visible where as before they were hidden.
 These symbol instance counts _aren't included_ in the lexicographic sorting that happens.
 ```

-For each symbol [a, b, n, ¶] in "banana¶", even though the position of each symbol instance is different between the first column of the matrix vs last columns of the matrix, the order in which those symbol instances appear in are the same.
+For each symbol [a, b, n, ¶] in "banana¶", symbol instances are positioned differently between the first and last columns of the matrix (e.g. "a1" shows up in first column at row 4 vs row 7 for the last column).
+However, notice how each symbol's instances appear in the same order between those two columns.
 For example, symbol ...

  * "a" has its symbol instances ordered as [`{h}#f00 a3`, `{h}#b00 a2`, `{h}#800 a1`] in both the first and last column.
  * "n" has its symbol instances ordered as [`{h}#00f n2`, `{h}#00b n1`] in both the first and last column.